DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters are listed in Box 2.

 - At this step, the ImageNet pre-trained networks (i.e. ResNet-50, ResNet-101 and ResNet-152, etc) weights will be downloaded.
-If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/DeepLabCut/DeepLabCut/wiki/Troubleshooting-Tips)**).
+If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[docs for more help!](https://deeplabcut.github.io/DeepLabCut/docs/recipes/nn.html)**).

 **CRITICAL POINT:** At this step, for **create_training_dataset** you select the network you want to use, and any additional data augmentation (beyond our defaults).
 You can set ``net_type`` and ``augmenter_type`` when you call the function.